Department of Accountancy & Taxation

 |ACCT 7375||Corporate Taxation||

-Course focuses on federal tax laws, follows the lifecycle of a corporation and discusses tax issues at each stage, provides an introduction to flow-through entities, and emphasizes the understanding of how taxes relate to business decisions and planning.
+This course follows the lifecycle of a corporation and examines the federal tax issues encountered at each stage.
+The course also provides an introduction to flow-through entities.
+Emphasis is placed on understanding how taxes relate to business decisions and planning.

 |ACCT 7378||Governmental and Non-Profit Accounting||

 This course examines the unique environment, concepts, and procedures of accounting, financial reporting, auditing, and budgeting of governmental and not-for-profit organizations.

 |ACCT 7379||Current Issues in Taxation||